cscheid/lux/README.md

-# Facet: the EDSL for WebGL Graphics
+# Facet: the DSEL for WebGL Graphics

 **Facet** provides a set of primitives that make WebGL programming easier and cleaner.